-- (ii) The professor will: - (I) explain the evaluation procedure to the class;

-(II) advise the students that s/he will not see the evaluations until after final grades are in.
+- (ii) The professor will: - (I) explain the evaluation procedure to the class; - (II) advise the students that s/he will not see the evaluations until after final grades are in.

-(iii) The Office of Institutional Effectiveness will:
+(iii) Academic Affairs will:

 (I) generate the surveys from the Scantron Class-Climate system.
 The system will send an email to each student which contains a link to the survey.